 Boards of directors are created by the Board to run particular enterprises or service agencies of the Tribal government.
 They function like the boards of directors of private companies or non-profit groups.
-These boards of directors can exercise powers like hiring staff, running their own budgets, contracting in their own name or even, in some cases, filing lawsuits.
+These boards of directors can exercise powers like hiring staff, running their budgets, contracting in their name, or even, in some cases, filing lawsuits.

-In most cases, these subsidiary bodies consist of five tribal members, appointed by the Board of Trustees for terms of two or three years.
-The Secretary of the Board of Trustees sends out notification when positions are open on these bodies, and accepts applications for these positions.
+In most cases, these subsidiary bodies consist of five tribal members appointed by the Board of Trustees for terms of two or three years.
+The Secretary of the Board of Trustees sends out notifications when positions are open on these bodies and accepts applications for these positions.
 In addition to these three types of subsidiary bodies, the Board has recently created a tribal corporation, which will operate most of the Tribes' enterprises.

 For more information about subsidiary bodies of the BOT, contact the CTUIR Board of Trustees Secretary at 541-276-3165.